megmuni/ABM-NM-optimization/docs/git_computecanada.md

 **Collaboration workflow**

-1. You will create a private repository in your own directory (i.e. in your home directory).
+1. You will create a private repository in your own directory (i.e. in your home or project directory).
 2. You can pull/push changes to the remote repository, or create branches for testing changes.

 **Instructions for setup**